How to do a Glycolic Acid Peel at Home

 - Skin will probably be very sensitive and perhaps a bit pink and shiny for a few days.
 Avoid excessive heat or harsh conditions

-- I repeat - vitally important to wear a high spf sunscreen every single day.
-The new layers won't take kindly to sun exposure, which can result in a more severe sunburn and pigmentation
+- it is important to wear a high SPF sunscreen every day.
+The new layers won’t take kindly to sun exposure, which can result in a more severe sunburn and pigmentation

 - There may be slight flaking.
 Just keep slathering on the moisturizer – don’t pick it!

 You will see benefits after your first glycolic facial peel at home.
 A smoother, fresher looking complexion, and a nice glow for a few days.

 Long term benefits will need at least 4 treatments to show.
 In this time cell turnover will increase and the surface of skin will be healthier.

 How often should you perform glycolic acid peeling at home?